NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Does not high crush
     - Can be grabbed
 - 8A is grabbable the entire move
+- JB
-- JB has one more frame active hitbox
+    - Has one more frame active hitbox
+    - Has three additional landing lag frames on whiff
 - JA
     - Can transition faster
     - Has forward or backwards momentum with 6 or 4